HOME/CARS/STAGE 2 TUNING THE F-TYPE

 Supper Charger Pulley

-The smaller pully causes the supercharger to spin faster pulling in more air.
+The smaller pulley causes the supercharger to spin faster pulling in more air.
 However you apparently cant go too much smaller with this pulley as the drive belt will start to slip.
 So we should have about a 5% increase in super charger speed.
 Before the swap the car was reporting 12.4 PSI as max boost pressure under full acceleration.
 Afterwards it was showing 13.7PSI which is a 10% increase but all figures have a margin of error.

 Catalytic Converter Change